Contact Information

 Biography

-Caron Daley is Director of Choral Activities, Associate Professor of Music, and Area Coordinator for Ensembles at the Mary Pappert School of Music at Duquesne University in Pittsburgh, Pennsylvania.
-Under her direction, the Duquesne University Voices of Spirit have performed across the Northeast and in Canada, including invited performances at the 2019 National Collegiate Choral Organization Conference (College Park, MD) and 2023 National Association for Music Education Eastern Division Conference (Rochester, NY).
-In 2018, the choir served as the ensemble-in-residence for the ACDA-Eastern Conducting Masterclasses, and in 2016 and 2022, performed with the Pittsburgh Symphony Orchestra in Heinz Hall.
-In 2023–24, the choir will record its first full-length album, “Wake up my Spirit”.
+Caron Daley is Director of Choral Activities, Associate Professor of Music, and Ensembles Area Coordinator at the Mary Pappert School of Music at Duquesne University in Pittsburgh, Pennsylvania.
+Under her direction since 2015, the Duquesne University Voices of Spirit have performed across the Northeast and in Canada, including invited performances at the 2019 National Collegiate Choral Organization Conference (College Park, MD), 2023 National Association for Music Education Eastern Division Conference (Rochester, NY), and 2024 College Music Society National Conference (Washington, DC).
+The choir recently recorded its first full-length album, “Wake up my Spirit”, forthcoming in 2024.

-A certified Dalcroze Eurhythmics teacher, Caron researches embodiment in choral singing and conducting.
-Her two-decade exploration of these topics has resulted in conference presentations at the Oxford International Conducting Studies Conference, International Conference of Dalcroze Studies, Phenomenon of Singing Symposium, Symposium for Research in Choral Singing, Motor Speech Conference, and Voice Foundation Symposium, as well as publications in Canadian Music Educator, The Choral Scholar, Choral Journal, Journal of Singing, and the International Journal of Research in Choral Singing.
-Caron is a guest author in Teaching Music through Choral Performance Vol. 4 and Vol. 5 and the Choral Conductor’s Companion.
-Her current interdisciplinary research investigates musculoskeletal injury prevention and intervention in conductors.
+Her research on choral embodiment and musician injury prevention has resulted in conference presentations at the Oxford International Conducting Studies Conference, International Conference of Dalcroze Studies, Phenomenon of Singing Symposium, Symposium for Research in Choral Singing, Motor Speech Conference, and Voice Foundation Symposium, as well as publications in Canadian Music Educator, The Choral Scholar, Choral Journal, Journal of Singing, and the International Journal of Research in Choral Singing.
+Caron is a guest author in Teaching Music through Choral Performance Vol. 4 and Vol. 5, Choral Conductor’s Companion, Choral Repertoire by Women Composers (forthcoming), and The Oxford Handbook of Musician Health Advocacy (forthcoming).
+She has served on the editorial boards of The Choral Scholar and Anacrusis.

 Education